 Responding to these drivers are the strategic goals below that have shaped the development of the draft spatial framework.

-A City Centre that is our gateway to the world and the cosmopolitan heart of Canberra with a clear sense of arrival and more destinations for people to visit, linger and interact.
+A City Centre that is our gateway to the world and the cosmopolitan heart of arrival and more destinations for people to visit, linger and interact.